MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/windows-hello-camera-driver-bring-up-guide.md

 ## USB camera support

-To enable Windows Hello for an infrared camera on your device, you must provide a correctly configured DeviceMFT component and USB Video Class (UVC) extension unit.
+To enable face authentication for an infrared camera on your device, you must provide a correctly configured DeviceMFT component and USB Video Class (UVC) extension unit.

 ### Configure the DeviceMFT component

-As a starting point for building a DeviceMFT component that supports Windows Hello on your device, you can use the [sampledevicemft](https://github.com/Microsoft/Windows-driver-samples/tree/master/avstream/sampledevicemft) sample located in the [Windows driver samples](https://github.com/Microsoft/Windows-driver-samples) repository on GitHub.
+As a starting point for building a DeviceMFT component that supports face authentication on your device, you can use the [sampledevicemft](https://github.com/Microsoft/Windows-driver-samples/tree/master/avstream/sampledevicemft) sample located in the [Windows driver samples](https://github.com/Microsoft/Windows-driver-samples) repository on GitHub.

 To modify the driver sample, download and extract [Windows-driver-samples-master.zip](https://github.com/Microsoft/Windows-driver-samples/archive/master.zip), or alternatively, use git to clone the Windows driver sample repository to your development computer.
 Navigate to the **sampledevicemft** sample located in the **avstream** folder and make the following changes to the sample source code: